-Attribute Meaning Main Device Name The configured identifier used in an NMS such as cnMaestro Radio Mode Master : The unit controls the point-to-point link and its maintenance.
+Attribute Meaning Main Device Name The configured identifier used in an NMS such as cnMaestro Radio Mode Master: The unit controls the point-to-point link and its maintenance.
 On startup, the Master transmits until a link with the Slave is made.
 Slave : The unit listens for its peer and only transmits when the peer has been identified.
-SSID SSID is a unique identifier for a wireless LAN which is specified in the Master's beacon.
+SSID SSID is a unique identifier for a wireless LAN which is specified in the Master beacon.
 (Master Mode).
-SSID must be same at both ends and different to site name.
-Wireless Security Open: Slave devices attempting network entry are not subject to security mechanisms.
-WPA2 : The WPA2 mechanism provides AES radio link encryption and Slave network entry authentication.
-When enabled, the Slave must register using the Authentication Pre-shared Key configured on the Master and Slave.

-Attribute Meaning WPA2 Pre-shared Key Configure this key on the Master, then configure the Slave with this key to complete the authentication configuration.
+SSID must be the same at both ends and different name.
+WPA2 Pre-shared Configure this key on the Master, then configure the Slave with this key to configuration.
 This key must be between 8 to 128 symbols.